 We first met Caroline Smith in October of 2013, on the release of her latest album, Half About Being a Woman, which saw the Minneapolis-based singer/songwriting shifting her sound from folk to something far more inspired by ‘90s R&B. We next caught up with her just a handful of months later, during her ongoing tour cycle behind the album.
 However, that was in March of 2014, and we hadn’t caught up with her since.

 Quite a bit has changed for Smith since 2014.
-In addition to changing her musical moniker (I think I’m still allowed to Caroline, when referring to her as a human being.), in 2016 she relocated from Minnesota to LA, which, during our most recent chat, she cites as a major inspiration on her latest work: “I think moving to LA was one of the best things I’ve done with my career, creatively.
+In addition to changing her musical moniker (I think I’m still allowed to call her Caroline, when referring to her as a human being.), in 2016 she relocated from Minnesota to LA, which, during our most recent chat, she cites as a major inspiration on her latest work: “I think moving to LA was one of the best things I’ve done with my career, creatively.
 LA can be a challenge and cracking it open feels huge.”
 She also admits that her four-song Bad Habit EP, which dropped last month on Neon Gold, is far from all the music she’s worked on recently: “The amount of songs I don’t release is pretty staggering.
 I’ve written and worked on about 100 songs since the last album, but I only release the songs that I create when I’m being my truest self.
 I think people can tell when they’re being pandered to or have the wool pulled over their eyes.”